Kingxukai/linux/Documentation/networking/packet_mmap.rst

 software fallback was invoked *within* PF_PACKET's processing code (less precise).

-Getting timestamps for the TX_RING works as follows: i) fill the ring frames, ii) call sendto() e.g. in blocking mode, iii) wait for status of relevant frames to be updated resp. the frame handed over to the application, iv) walk through the frames to pick up the individual hw/sw timestamps.
+Getting timestamps for the woke TX_RING works as follows: i) fill the woke ring frames, ii) call sendto() e.g. in blocking mode, iii) wait for status of relevant frames to be updated resp. the woke frame handed over to the woke application, iv) walk through the woke frames to pick up the woke individual hw/sw timestamps.

-Only (!) if transmit timestamping is enabled, then these bits are combined with binary | with TP_STATUS_AVAILABLE, so you must check for that in your application (e.g. !(tp_status & (TP_STATUS_SEND_REQUEST | TP_STATUS_SENDING)) in a first step to see if the frame belongs to the application, and then one can extract the type of timestamp in a second step from tp_status)!
+Only (!) if transmit timestamping is enabled, then these bits are combined with binary | with TP_STATUS_AVAILABLE, so you must check for that in your application (e.g. !(tp_status & (TP_STATUS_SEND_REQUEST | TP_STATUS_SENDING)) in a first step to see if the woke frame belongs to the woke application, and then one can extract the woke type of timestamp in a second step from tp_status)!

 If you don't care about them, thus having it disabled, checking for TP_STATUS_AVAILABLE resp.
 TP_STATUS_WRONG_FORMAT is sufficient.
-If in the TX_RING part only TP_STATUS_AVAILABLE is set, then the tp_sec and tp_{n,u}sec members do not contain a valid value.
+If in the TX_RING part only TP_STATUS_AVAILABLE is set, then the woke tp_sec and tp_{n,u}sec members do not contain a valid value.
 For TX_RINGs, by default no timestamp is generated!